MinecraftForgeFrance/nodebb-plugin-extended-markdown/README.md

 ### Anchor
 All heading (h1, h2, etc., `#` in markdown) will automatically have an anchor of the same name except that the spaces will be replaced by dashes and all non alphanumeric chars will be remove.
-You can then create a link to this anchor with the usual markdown syntax: `[link name](#anchor name)`
+You can then create a link to this anchor with the usual markdown syntax: `[link name](#anchor-name)`

 ### Text heading with background
 Specially added for Minecraft Forge France's tutorials, this one is a h2 with a background.
-You can add it with `#anchor(title)`.
+You can add it with `#anchor-name(title)` where anchor-name is the name of the anchor.
+You can then create a link to this anchor with the usual markdown syntax: `[link name](#anchor-name)`

 ![Heading with background](demo/heading.png?raw=true)